 Many smokers have turned to e-cigarettes as a safer alternative to actual tobacco cigarettes.
 While e-cigarettes may have less tar than an actual tobacco cigarette, they may cause serious burns that injure innocent people.

 Defective products hurt and kill innocent people all the time.
 Those injured by defective products have the legal right to sue the manufacturer, retailer, or distributor of defective products.
 Companies should be held responsible for the defective products they release into the marketplace that hurt and kill people.

 Compensation for Exploding E-Cigarette Injuries

 E-cigarette users who were burned by a defective e-cigarette may be entitled to compensation.
 Some e-cigarette victims may be able to receive money for medical bills.
-Burns often require hospital visits that can costs lots of money.
-Many burns also require several follow up visits with doctors.
+Burns often require hospital visits that can cost lots of money.
+Many burns also require several follow-up visits with doctors.
 If you had to consult a plastic surgeon to fix the burns from an e-cigarette you could receive money to cover those medical bills as well.

 If you missed time from work because of e-cigarette burns there may be money in a settlement for that as well.
 Woods & Woods e-cigarette burn lawyers can help you get the money you are owed because of time missed from work.
 Depending on the severity of the burn, some exploding e-cigarette victims may have missed a considerable time from work.